antonWetzel/ein-key/readme.md

 ## todo

-- better ui
+- cleanup
-- not print, all information in ui
+- save and load
+- remove modifiers for output